Best Mattress 2026

 “Given that the Signature Hybrid has some excellent bounce, I’d highly recommend this mattress for combination sleepers who often change positions multiple times throughout the night.
 I also think the Signature Hybrid could be a great fit for couples.
 You shouldn’t be overly disturbed by a restless partner on this bed, and it has nice, firm edge support.” – Nichole Mondshein, lead reviewer and staff writer

-A man switching sleeping positions on top of the Brooklyn Bedding Signature Hybrid mattress.
+Our tester stomach sleeping on the Brooklyn Bedding Signature Hybrid Mattress

-The Signature Hybrid’s soft cover layer might make it challenging for some combination sleepers to move around.
+The Signature Hybrid’s soft cover layer might make it challenging for some combination sleepers to move around, but you should still get some bounce from the coils.

 Firmness: 6.5/10